davemeneses/launchpad_challenge/README.md

 4. Create a .env file and inside add `TOKEN_GHITHUB_ENTERPRISE=` with the value of a key you grab from [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

+5. In the `client` folder run the command `npm run build`

-5. Navigate to `http://localhost:5000/` to view the app.
+6. Navigate to `http://localhost:5000/` to view the app.

-6. Submit your vote!
+7. Submit your vote!
 Only one vote will be accepted per email and session.

 ## Challenge Goal